 Siteground don't have an in house CDN.
 If you want to integrate a CDN I would only recommend Stackpath.
 It will cost you about $10 per month.

-Cloudways works on a Pay-As-You-Go system.
+Cloudways works on a Pay-As-You-Go pricing model.
 You only pay for the resources you use.
 Due to this, billing is monthly in arrears and there are no contracts.

 Numerous plans are available starting from $10 per month hosted on the Digital Ocean cloud infrastructure to $36.51 per month on AWS (Amazon Web Services).